waseem2660/PRODIGY_INFOTECH_DS_TASK1/README.md

-# PRODIGY_INFOTECH_DS_TASK1
-Data Science Internship Task 1 Submission
+# PRODIGY INFOTECH DS TASK1
 # Dataset
 population.csv : Contains population records from 1960 to 2022.
 # Tools and Libraries Used